Tui Na Massage: The Chinese Way to Heal and Relax

 The Treatment:

-- Techniques chosen based on your specific needs
+- • Techniques chosen based on your needs

-- Focus on problem areas and related meridians
+- • Focus on problem areas and meridians

 How It Feels:

-- May feel tingling, warmth, or energy movement
+- • May feel tingling, warmth, energy movement

-- Often deeply relaxing despite being more active
+- • Often deeply relaxing despite being active

 Specialized Tui Na Applications

-- Helps with digestive issues, sleep problems, and immunity
+- • Helps with digestive issues, sleep problems

 Self-Massage Techniques You Can Try